alpinedev51/mma-elo-engine-py/README.md

 - $R_{new} :=$ New rating
 - $R_{current} :=$ Current rating
-- $k :=$ Development coefficient (a constant that determines how much a player's rating can change after each match)
+- $k :=$ DevElopment coefficient (a constant that determines how much a player's rating can change after each match)
 - $S :=$ Actual score (1 for a win, 0 for a loss, and 0.5 for a draw)
 - $E_{S} :=$ Expected score, calculated using the following formula: